Reuh/anselme/README.md

 Every line can also be followed with decorators, which are appended at the end of the line and affect its behaviour.

-* `~`: condition decorator.
-Same as a condition line, behaving as if this line was it sole child.
+* `~`: expression decorator.
+Same as an expression line, behaving as if this line was it sole child.
+Typically used to conditionally execute line.

 * `§`: paragraph decorator.
 Same as a paragraph line, behaving as if this line was it sole child.